gustaslaoq/MobileMacro/README.md

-***

-# Sol's RNG Biome Script
+# Sol's RNG Biome Script – Advanced Automation

-Advanced automation script for **Sol's RNG**.
-It monitors biomes, merchants, rare events, and auras automatically, sending alerts to your Discord with detailed embeds.
+A powerful, configurable automation tool for **Sol's RNG**.
+Monitors biomes, merchants, rare events, and auras, and sends real‑time alerts to your Discord with rich embed notifications.

-## Features

-*   **Persistent Configuration:** Your settings (Webhook, PSLink, Discord IDs, Toggle states) are automatically saved to a file.
-You only need to configure it once!
-*   **Granular Ping System:** New dedicated **"Pings"** tab.
-Instead of always pinging for jester and eden, you can now individually toggle pings for specific biomes (Rainy, Snowy, etc.) and merchants (Mari, Jester, Rin).
-Rare biomes (Glitched, Dreamspace, Cyberspace) still use `@everyone` by default.
-*   **Input Privacy:** The UI automatically shortens your Webhook and Private Server links visually, preventing screen sharing leaks, but keeps the full link saved internally.
-*   **Global Statistics:** Tracks your total biomes found across all sessions and displays them in the "Status" tab.
+> **Version:** v3.3.2
+> **Developed by:** gustaslaoq (Discord)

 ---

-## Important Requirements
+## ✨ Features

-Before running the script, ensure your game settings are correct, or the script **will not work**:

-1.  **Game Language:** Your Roblox game language must be set to **English**.
-2.  **Notification Settings:** Inside the game settings, ensure **"Global Messages Enabled" is DISABLED** to prevent duplicate logs.
-3.  **Executor Support:** Your executor must support `readfile`, `writefile`, and `isfile` functions to save settings (most modern executors do).
+- **Persistent Configuration** – All your settings (webhook, private server link, Discord IDs, ping toggles) are automatically saved to a file.
+Set it up **once** and forget it.
+- **Granular Ping System** – A dedicated **Pings** tab lets you individually enable/disable pings for:
+  - Common biomes (Rainy, Snowy, Sand Storm, Windy, Starfall, Hell, Heaven, Null, Aurora, Corruption)
+  - Merchants (Mari, Jester, Rin)
+  - Eden (appears in The Limbo)

+  Rare biomes (Glitched, Dreamspace, Cyberspace) always use `@everyone` by default – no extra config needed.
+- **Global Statistics** – Tracks total biomes found across all sessions and displays them in the **Status** tab, so you can see your lifetime progress.
+- **Anti‑AFK** – Optional smart movement simulation to prevent being kicked for inactivity (may not work on all devices).
+- **Aura Detection** – Recognises rare auras including **Monarch, Pixelation, Luminosity, Nyctophobia, Equinox, BREAKTHROUGH** and more, with custom Discord embeds.

 ---

+## 📋 Important Requirements

+Before running the script, ensure your game settings are correct **Or some features may not work**:

+1. **Game Language** – Must be set to **English** inside Roblox.
+2. **Notification Settings** – In the game’s settings, **disable** “Global Messages Enabled” to avoid duplicate logs.
+3. **Executor Compatibility** – Your executor must support `readfile`, `writefile`, and `isfile` (most modern executors do).
+This is required for configuration saving.

+---

-## Script
+## 🚀 Script

-Copy the loader code below and paste it directly into your executor. **Do not edit the code.** All configuration is done inside the game UI.
+Copy the loader code below and paste it directly into your executor. **Do not edit this code** – all configuration is done inside the game UI after execution.

 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/gustaslaoq/MobileMacro/refs/heads/main/android.lua", true))()